 - The new trigger applies only to new entrants.

-Add, Update, Delete Action:- If a customer has already passed this step, they won’t be affected.
+- If a customer has already passed this step, they are not affected.

-- The new action or values will apply to all customers who haven’t reached that step yet.
+- The new action or values apply to all customers who have not yet reached that step.

 Controllers